mszegedy/plea/story/ch-3.md

 "Correction: Mom gave me _two_ keys," said Sofia.
 "Mirror images of each other."

 "Okay, Alexey, I'm sorry about your childhood, but that's _fucking_ awesome," said Vasilisa.

+"Oh, yeah," grumbled Alexey, "Making a _reversed key_ is so fucking cool.
+Not like just anyone can do that."

+"Considering how much Sibgorprom hates us, I wonder how our family even got the metal for any of this," observed Sofia.
+"Maybe their Norilsk chapter didn't care?"